MobilityData/gtfs.org/docs/documentation/schedule/components/fares.md

 <div class="grid" markdown>

-This feature is a legacy alternative to other Fares Features that allows to model simpler fare information including fare pricing, payment methods and transfers and zone-based fares.
-While simpler to produce, its capacity to adapt to more complex fare structures is more limited compared to using the rest of the Fares features, thus their is preferred over Fares V1.
+Fares v1 is a legacy alternative to other Fares features described above.
+It allows to model basic fare information such as fare pricing, payment methods transfers and zone-based fares using the `fare_rules.txt` and `fare_attributes.txt` files.
+While simpler to produce, it's less capable or modeling more complex fare structures and may be deprecated with sufficient endorsement of other Fare features (that are part of what is called Fares v2).

 | Files associated      | [stops.txt](/schedule/reference/#stopstxt) | [fare_attributes.txt](/schedule/reference/#fare_attributestxt)                                                                                | [fare_rules.txt](/schedule/reference/#fare_rulestxt)                                                    |
 |-----------------------|-----------|----------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|